 How to dispose of plasterboard

-Plasterboard is classed as non-hazardous waste but it cannot be accepted at landfill sites.
-This is due to the gypsum inside.
-It reacts with bio-degradable products to emit a toxic gas!
-For large projects, you can get plasterboard-only skips and waste bags where all offcuts can go but for small projects and DIYers then contact a local waste collection or recycling company.
-Many of these companies will offer to collect plasterboard or you could take it to them.
+For large projects, you can get plasterboard-only skips and waste bags where all offcuts can go.
+If you’re working on a small project at home, you should contact a local waste collection or recycling company.
+Many of these companies will offer to collect plasterboard, or you could take it to them.

 celotex-plasterboard